2023-05-16 04:02:51

 High prices for a long time…

-They are therefore not about to lower their selling prices even if, on the international markets, certain prices have eased a little.
+They are therefore not regarding to lower their selling prices even if, on the international markets, certain prices have eased a little.
 “The price of a liter of milk paid to the farmer in March 2023 is 5% lower than in March 2022confirmed Renaat Debergh.
 It’s not huge.
 But, in the context of general inflation, I do not believe that we will return to the prices before, to the 30.5 euro cents per liter paid to the producer as in 2021.”
 In its “Short Term Outlook for EU agricultural markets in 2023”, the European Commission notes that “consumer prices for dairy products continue to rise in the European Union.”

 …and consumers adapt

 Small glimmer of hope perhaps since, according to this report, “butter has peaked “.
 But for the moment, he is the only one… And in any case, what is certain is that consumers are adapting to this environment of expensive dairy products since, still according to this study, “consumers would look for cheaper options rather than reducing their consumption [de produits laitiers].
-Premium and branded products are suffering the most.
+Premium and branded products are suffering the most.“

 A touch of sweetness to stave off inflation ?